OCN-682-UH/Malilay_Final_Project/README.md

 | `OCCURRENCE` | Proportion of total count for species/year | num |

 ## 3. speciessize
+*guamFS* data filtered with the *gu_mpa.shp* to reflect coordinates within and outside of the MPA for the interactive line graph.

 | Variable | Definition | Data Type |
 |----|----|----|